-- Emotional issues – anger, anxiety, depression, loss and grief
+- Emotional concerns – anger, anxiety, depression, loss and grief

-- Relationship issues – making and keeping friends, boy/girl relationships, social isolation, peer relationships
+- Relationship concerns – making and keeping friends, relationships, social isolation, peer relationships

-- Family issues – communication, trust, family break-down, conflict with the family, unhappiness at home, sibling rivalry
+- Family concerns – communication, trust, family break-down, conflict with the family, unhappiness at home, sibling rivalry

-- School issues – school performance and progress, motivation, adjusting to a new school, leaving school, transition times e.g. from Year 6 into Year 7
+- School concerns – school performance and progress, motivation, adjusting to a new school, leaving school, transition times e.g. from Year 10 into Year 11

-- Behavioural issues – at school, home and in the community, bullying
+- Behavioural concerns – at school, home and in the community, bullying

-- Adolescent issues – physical changes at puberty, sexual and peer pressure
+- Adolescent concerns – physical changes at puberty, sexual and peer pressure

 Would you like more information?